Pesto Bruschetta

 Method

-Cut your ciabatta loaf into 16 equal slices (the easiest way is to half the loaf, then half those halves, then half those halves) and grill them until crispy.
+Cut your ciabatta loaf into 16 equal slices (the easiest way is to cut the loaf in half, then half those halves, then half those halves) and grill them until crispy.
 Set aside.

-Cut the tomato into quarters, scoop out and discard the seeds, blot them dry with kitchen towel and slice into pea-sized chunks.
+Cut the tomato into quarters, scoop out and discard the seeds, blot them dry with a sheet of kitchen towel, and slice into pea-sized chunks.

-Take the raw garlic clove, and very lightly (go too heavy and the pungency will be unbearable) brush some onto the toasts.
+Take the raw garlic clove, and very lightly (don't go too heavy or the pungency will be unbearable) brush some onto the toasts.
 You should aim to use no more than half of the clove spread over all 16 toasts.

-Spread on a generous amount of pesto, half a slice of ham (if using) the tomatoes, onion and herbs.
+Spread on a generous amount of pesto, half a slice of prosciutto, the tomatoes, onion, and herbs.

 Serve with something fizzy.